MaxMahem/no_drop/README.md

 // msg can be an owned or borrowed value let value = NoDropMsg::wrap(42, "forgot to process the answer");

-// This would panic with your custom message: drop(value); // panic: "forgot to process the answer"
+drop(value); // panic: "forgot to process the answer"
 ```